-Participants receive an SDG&E annual bill credit in December for enrollment in the program.
+Participants receive an annual incentive of \$20 for participating in the thermostat program and those with direct load control switches receive an SDG&E annual bill credit in December for enrollment in the program.

-The SSP trigger is 35,000 Btu/kWh heat rate for April through May and October, 25,000 Btu/kWh heat rate for July through September and available for imminent statewide or local
+The AC Saver trigger is 35,000 Btu/kWh heat rate for April through May and October, 25,000 Btu/kWh heat rate for July through September and available for imminent statewide or local emergencies.

 SDG&E incorporates a bid strategy to select the 40th highest heat rate (for two consecutive hours) occurrences in a season.
-Each day, SDG&E forecasted the applicable

-PNode's LMP for every remaining program operation hour (between 12pm and 9pm) of the season.
+Each day, SDG&E forecasted the applicable PNode's LMP for every remaining program operation hour (between 12pm and 9pm) of the season.
 With this forecast, the National Gas Intelligence monthly index of the SoCal Citygate gas price or the balance of the month price was applied to produce an hourly heat rate forecast.
 SDG&E then calculated the 40th highest market heat rate (for a consecutive two-hour period) for the balance of operation hours of the year.
 If the highest forecasted heat rate was above the trigger, SDG&E used that value to formulate a bid price.
 If the highest forecasted heat rate was below the trigger, SDG&E used the heat rate associated with the month to formulate a bid price.
 The bid price was calculated by taking the higher of the trigger heat rate and the highest forecasted heat rate and multiplying that value times the SoCal Citygate price for the next day.

-After the SSP is dispatched the first time, SDG&E then would take the 39th highest forecasted heat rate of the remaining days of the month and so on until the 40th dispatch.
+After the AC Saver is dispatched the first time, SDG&E then would take the 39th highest forecasted heat rate of the remaining days of the month and so on until the 40th dispatch.
 Bid prices may vary daily depending on revised, daily forecasted heat rates and/or the number of times PDR was dispatched.

-SSP was activated on twenty-seven (27) occasions during the 2019 event season.
-In all cases when SSP events were initiated during the record year of 2019, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
+AC Saver Commercial DA, AC Saver Residential DA, and AC Saver DO were activated on twenty (20) occasions during the 2020 event season.
+In all cases when AC Saver events were initiated during the record year of 2020, the quantified economic triggers from the tariff were met, and SDG&E determined that the system needs warranted such actions.
 Demand Response Metrics

 In D.14-05-025, the Commission approved various reporting requirements proposed by Cal PA.
-The following discussion outlines those requirements as well as the manner in which SDG&E responded to them for Record Year 2019.
+The following discussion outlines those requirements as well as the manner in which SDG&E responded to them for Record Year 2020.